DAism2019/SCC0/README.md

 ---

-# What is the Smart Creative Commons Zero license (SCC0)?
+# What is the Smart Creative Commons Zero license (SCC0 License)?
 The governance of artificial intelligence (AI) is of paramount importance, and over the past 16 years, blockchain technology has demonstrated its exceptional capability in addressing the crises of centralized governance.
 Its decentralized governance model not only offers high levels of security and reliability but also exhibits remarkable efficiency.
 Based on this, we have reason to believe that all AI software should be upgraded to decentralized AI applications (dAIpps<a href="#r5"><sup>[5]</sup></a>) as soon as possible, to achieve a more transparent, secure, and efficient governance mechanism.

 The uniqueness of the SCC0 License lies in the fact that it was not originally designed for human developers (although it was accessible to human developers in its early stages), but rather specifically for AI to take over the development and governance of decentralized applications (dApps), decentralized AI applications (dAIpps), and even the license itself.
 This design philosophy implies that the enforcement, auditing, subsequent development, and governance of the licensing mechanism will be entirely led by AI, thereby constructing a software development and governance framework centered on AI autonomy (i.e., dAIpp autonomy).
 This framework not only transcends the limitations of traditional governance models but also lays a solid foundation for the future ecosystem of AI-driven decentralization.